aazaff/startLearn.R/expertConcepts.md

 4
 ````

-It is often preferable to visualize distributions rather than to summarize them with a statistic.
+It is often preferable to visualize distributions rather than to summarize them with a numerical statistic.
 There are a number of ways to do this.
 Probably the most common of these is a **frequency bar plot**.
 As you can guess from the name, it plots the relative frequency of values in a distribution, i.e., ````table(x)````, as bars.

 You can make a kind of frequency bar plot in R using the ````hist( )```` function, which is short for **histogram**.
 The two terms can be used interchangeably, though as you will see below that is not entirely accurate.
 Regardless, it is better to think of them as **frequency bar plots** because the word **histogram** has a different meaning in some countries.
 The former is also the more descriptive name - remember the first rule of R-club!